 Our plot: tough young women form a motorcycle gang and go around robbing easily aroused men such as a movie theater manager and a diner owner (deliberately evoking Hemingway’s The Killers.)
 There was an implication of lesbianism.
 But the main idea was to portray empowered women exploiting male lust.

-Until I started writing this, I assumed that the project went no further and threw away the faded, decades-old, soiled envelope.
-However, researching Joe on-line, I discovered that he’d made a version of the movie in 1978 without ever telling me during that year, nor while I was still in New York.
+Until I started writing this memoir, I assumed that the project went no further and threw away the faded, decades-old, soiled envelope.
+However, researching Joe online, I discovered that he’d made a version of the movie in 1978 without ever telling me during that year, nor while I was still in New York.
 Nor later.
 Actually I don’t much care.
 It certainly never became a hit nor an award-winner.
-Characteristically a principal role was named Patty Melt, Joe still coming up with silly names.
+Characteristically, a principal role was named Patty Melt, with Joe still coming up with silly names.

 Within a few years I’d be heard on WBAI again, not as Gresham Law, but as myself.
 Hosting my own radio programs.

-That was the year that I rang down the curtain on attempts at a real acting career.
-In seven years (with a 20 month intermission at WNCN) I’d had thirteen stage roles, ten off-Broadway, three in summer stock; only two of the thirteen could be considered big.
+That was the year that I rang down the curtain on my attempts at a real acting career.
+In seven years (with a 20-month intermission at WNCN) I’d had 13 stage roles, 10 off-Broadway, three in summer stock; only two of the 13 could be considered big.
 What else?
 Actually roles in three movies, all of them obscure.
 I’d been an extra in five genuine movies and four TV shows, with a tiny role in another.
 There was one role in a professional radio play.

 Why did I not get consistent regular work?
 The most obvious answer is that that is what happens to most would-bes.
 There could be further explanations.

 For one thing, I had no obvious, distinctive physical presence, despite the beard.
 And, inside that almost bland surface, I did not brim with memorable personality.
-I had always gravitated to character roles, where I could take on specific identity doing that better than playing someone like myself.
-Whoever that was, because that was not clear to me until a few years later when I started therapy with a psychologist.
+I had always gravitated to character roles, where I could take on a specific identity, doing that better than playing someone like myself—whoever that was—because that was not clear to me until a few years later when I started therapy with a psychologist.

 Income?
 Trivial amounts from the above.
-What had I done to keep me and Vene in pasta sauce, low-budget wine, professionally dry-cleaned clothes and make it possible to live in a small one- bedroom walk- up apartment?
-Actually what made that possible were noticeable intermittent earnings working for Nicolo Marionettes for five of those years.
+What had I done to keep me and Vene in pasta sauce, low-budget wine, professionally dry-cleaned clothes, and make it possible to live in a small one-bedroom walk-up apartment?
+Actually what made that possible was noticeable intermittent earnings working for Nicolo Marionettes for five of those years.
 I suppose I could have kept on doing those puppet shows.
 But, having passed age 30, it looked as if I should get more serious.